nearspacelabs/stac-client-python/README.md

 # gRPC stac-client-python

 ### What is this Good for
-Use this library to access download information and other details for aerial imagery and for other geospatial datasets.
-This client accesses [Near Space Labs](https://nearspacelabs.com)' gRPC STAC service (or any gRPC STAC service).
-Landsat, NAIP and the Near Space Labs's Swift datasets are available for search.
+Use this library to query for Near Space Labs aerial imagery by area of interest, date observed and other details.
+You can also use this library and your credentials to download Near Space Labs Geotiffs and Thumbnails for every scene we've collected.
+This client accesses [Near Space Labs](https://nearspacelabs.com)' gRPC STAC service (or any gRPC STAC service) for metadata queries.
 The best way to get familiar with the Near Space Labs client is to pip install the `nsl.stac` package and use the [Jupyter Notebooks provided](#running-included-jupyter-notebooks) (README.ipynb, Examples.ipynb, StacItem.ipynb).

 ### Sections
 - [Setup](#setup)